dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 The grammar changes necessary for these changes are provided separately (as [changes to the spec grammar](https://dart-review.googlesource.com/c/sdk/+/197161)).
 The grammar change examples above are for illustration only.

+### Constant expressions

+We add the following to the set of expressions that are potentially constant and constant:

+If `e` is a potentially constant expression, `T1..Tk` is derived from `<typeList>`, and `e<T1..Tk>` can be derived from `<primary> <selector>*`, then `e<T1..Tk>` is a potentially constant expression.
+If moreover `e` is a constant expression whose static type is a function type `F`, and `T1..Tk` is a list of constant type expressions, then `(e)<T1..Tk>` is a constant expression.

+*It follows that `F` is a generic function type taking `k` type arguments, and `T1..Tk` satisfy the bounds of `F`, because otherwise the program would have a compile-time error.*

+The following cases are specified elsewhere in this document:

+*Named constructor tearoffs:
+Expressions of the form <code>*C*\<*typeArgs*>.*name*</code> can be potentially constant and constant expressions.
+The constantness of named constructor tearoffs follows the constantness of the tearoffs of the corresponding static methods.*

+*Tearing off constructors from type aliases:
+Constantness falls in the categories non-generic, generic/instantiated; generic/uninstantiated/proper-rename; generic/uninstantiated/not-proper-rename.*

 ## Summary

 We allow `TypeName.name` and `TypeName<typeArgs>.name`, when not followed by a type argument list or function argument list, as expressions which creates tear-offs of the constructor `TypeName.name`.
 The `TypeName` can refer to a class declaration or to a type alias declaration which aliases a class.